usaid-cs/yesterday-i-learned/random.md

 1. The *schoen* in *Danke schoen* rhymes with *une*.
 1. 5% of the population are sworn into the RCMP.
 The RCMP, being famous for riding horses, [have a buffalo/bison in the badge](http://www.rcmp-grc.gc.ca/fs-fd/badge-insigne-eng.htm).
 1. Avoid sushi places on Monday mornings and afternoons.
 Food prepared at that time is usually made with leftovers from the week before.
-1. Your post-op stride is around two feet long, about [six inches shorter than average](http://www.livestrong.com/article/438170-the-average-walking-stride-length/).
 1. Easter Island belongs to Chile ("annexed in 1888").
 It is at the middle of ~~nowhere~~ the Pacific ocean.
 1. La Croix in America suddenly becomes La Croy, much like Lingerie in American comes Lingeray.
 1. [Once it's on your social media, you can see other people seeing you see something wonderful, and that'll bring you real joy.](https://www.youtube.com/watch?v=S1zJPuow8ps)